Andeweg01/methodChaining/README.md

 hide() / show() and fadeIn() / fadeOut() on button click.
 Create a second button and paragraph.
 Run the code and click on the buttons.
 Hide and show are applied on button 1 and fadeIn and Out are applied on button 2.

+Challenge 4 solution will show in a screenshot called eirie.jpg